vivianneyee/Middle-School-Management-App/README.md

 - discussed progress and any new issues
 - discussed how to incorporate this project with SEG4105 class (deliverable 1)
 - update client on project progress
 - started planning QA/design presentation

+09-28-2023
+- discussed feasibility of project scope, deciding where we can make tradeoffs if necessary
+- planned out tasks to be done for SEG4105 deliverable 1 (breadboarding)

 ## Sprints
 #### Winter Semester 2023